 History and Traditions

-What began as a one room school house in 1826 has grown to a three-building system.
+What began as a one room school house in 1826 has grown to a two-building system.
 Each Deer Park School has been strategically located, providing proximity to students.
 Deer Park is a “walking” school district.

 - Presentation of Health and Safety Benefits of being a Walking District